Money Mistakes You Didn’t Know You’re Making

 • Deferred Compensation

-• Some employers (e.g., Microsoft) offer deferred compensation plans.
+• Not enrolling in your employer’s deferred compensation plan.
+Some employers (e.g., Microsoft) offer deferred compensation plans.
 If you don’t need cash now, you can put some of your annual compensation into a tax-deferred account where it can grow tax-free.

 2. RSUs (Restricted Stock Units)